shanedg/trshcmpctr/CONTRIBUTING.md

 Packages excluded via the [--reject] option:

-* `@types/node` is excluded because the major version of this package corresponds with the expected major version of Node and this repository will continue to use Node 18 until Node 20 becomes the active Long Term Support (LTS) version
+* `@types/node` is excluded because the major version of this package corresponds with the expected major version of Node and should only change when Node is upgraded in this repository
 * `eslint` is excluded because some plugins are not compatible with v9
 * `eslint-plugin-ava` is excluded until we can upgrade to eslint v9
 * `eslint-plugin-cypress` is excluded until we can upgrade to eslint v9